SENERGY-Platform/client-connector-lib/README.md

     Client.add(device, timeout=10, callback=None, block=True)

-Adds a device to the connector-client via the provided device manager and if possible registers the device with the platform.
+Adds a device to the client-connector via the provided device manager and if possible registers the device with the platform.

 Requires a `Device` object.